swaroops1/SwiftOfflineNLPMultinomialNaiveBayes/README.md

 # SwiftOfflineNLPMultinomialNaiveBayes
 This is a naive classifier, this just determines the words separately and add weights from the occurrences from each sentence of the training data fed.
-From the weightage calculated it determines the high weighted classifier and throws it.
+From the weightage calculated, it determines the high weighted classifier and throws it.

 For the example, I have used